 React is simple.
 Being a library, a collection of building elements, it grants flexibility.
 Developers can freely mix them to develop the system they want.

 Developers download React, integrate it with the project, and immediately start producing source code for UI.
 Here is a short list of some benefits of React:

 React directs data flow downwards only: child structures do not influence parent structures.
 App source code remains stable.
 The development team does not need to rework business logic when introducing UI updates.

 React is based on Virtual DOM (Document Object Model).
 Using Virtual DOM means React updates only elements that actually change.
 Fast Web apps are possible, regardless of app size.

-Ready for mobile apps
+- Cost-effective mobile apps

 Drawbacks of React

-The following factors might become significant on a project.
+The following factors might become significant: